NGI4eu/engineroom-data-sprint-notebooks/06-reddit-sentiment-analysis/README.md

 # EngineRoom: Sentiment Analysis
-Sentiment analysis applied to some words of the Reddit dataset.
+Analysis of emotions and language features associated to different NGI related keywords in the Reddit dataset.

 The English LIWC dictionary is needed to run a part of this Jupyter.
 For just seeing and playing with the last visualization, it is not needed.